-And I couldn’t find one provided here.
-Just a general rather intellectually lazy acceptance that the Dark Arts were bad and that good people didn’t use them.
-Neither component of which turns out to have actually been the case by the end of the series.
-Ergo: I made an energetic effort to postulate that there was an inherent reason to leave the Dark Arts alone.
+In my “Foundation” essays, I made an energetic effort to postulate that there was an inherent reason to leave the Dark Arts alone.
 That reason being a variation of the traditional trope that to get swept up in Darkness ultimately diminishes you.
-By then we’d seen the creature that came out of the stone cauldron in the graveyard of Little Hangleton, and that creature did not stack up favorably with the charismatic Dark Lord of everyone’s wibbling through the story up to that date.
+By that time we’d seen the creature that came out of the stone cauldron in the graveyard of Little Hangleton, and that creature did not stack up favorably with the charismatic Dark Lord of everyone’s wibbling about through the story up to that point.

-I postulated that Tom RIddle was suffering from what I dubbed Dark Arts-related dementia.
-That was an early iteration of the concept and one that could not really be sustained in its original form, although a later variation is still in play elsewhere across the collection.
+I postulated that Tom RIddle was suffering from what I then dubbed Dark Arts-related dementia.
+That was an early iteration of the concept and one that could not really be sustained in its original form, although a later variation of the concept is still in play across the collection.

-I originally thought, that if the above stated opportunity of study under patronage was an accurate reading, and I am sure that to most of the other characters in the Potterverse, it would appear to be an accurate reading.
-While the arrogance of youth and its accompanying conviction of personal immunity might very well have shielded a young Snape during the early days, when he considered Dark Arts study to be a part of his “birthright” that those wusses in the Ministry were trying to deny him, he might, after a period of unrestrained Dark Arts activity under Voldemort’s sponsorship, have very well found himself undergoing some “dark night of the soul” as a consequence of those activities which might have set any available family skeletons a-dancing, and may have served as the necessary wake-up call prompting him to rethink whether signing up with the DEs was really all that good an idea.
-That is certainly a variation of the story that Dumbledore was handing out, anyway.
+While the arrogance of youth and its accompanying conviction of personal immunity might very well have shielded a young follower during the early days, when he considered Dark Arts study to be a part of his “birthright” that those wusses in the Ministry were trying to deny him, he might, after a period of unrestrained Dark Arts activity under Voldemort’s sponsorship, have very well found himself undergoing some “dark night of the soul” as a consequence of those activities which might have set any available family skeletons a-dancing, and may have served as the necessary wake-up call prompting him to rethink whether signing up with the DEs was really all that good an idea.
+That is certainly a variation of the story that Dumbledore was handing out regarding Professor Snape, anyway.

 I no longer support this particular theory.
 Whatever degree of perceptual damage a wizard may develop (and any damage really does now appear to be perceptual rather than organic) through unwary exposure to channeling Dark magic seems to take a long time before it reaches the point of making his actions dangerously unstable.